Common Research Weakness Enumeration (CRWE)

 3. Statistical Analysis

-3.1 Incorrect Use of Statistical Tests
+chevron-right3.1 Incorrect Use of Statistical Testshashtag

 • 3.1.1 Application of Parametric Tests on Non-normally Distributed Data